In this section you will find stories of working lives of people who share the same employer or have a shared experience.

 Working lives of former Colman employees

 Under our Heritage Lottery Funded project – Recording the stories of former Colman employees we collected many interesting stories about this internationally known Norwich business – now owned by Unilever – the earliest being the tale of a young teenager who worked there in 1935.
-The stories have been posted in the Colman’s section and the book entitled Colman’s of Norwich: Stories of Former Employees 1935-1995 is available in local bookshops or directly from us.
+The stories have been posted in the Colman’s section and the book entitled Colman’s of Norwich: Stories of Former Employees 1935-1995 is available from bookshops or direct from us.

 Contact us to purchase a copy (£5.60 including p&p)